termux/unstable-packages/CONTRIBUTING.md

 freezes, attempts to access non-existent files or similar behaviour, you may [submit a bug report][bug-report-template].

-Each bug report should consist of:
+1. Before opening a new issue, search for previous discussions about your topic.
+There is a chance that your issue was reported already.

+2. Make sure that your Termux installation is up-to-date.
+If not, please upgrade all your packages to the latest version and try to reproduce problem again.
+If software update solved your problem, do not open issue.

+3. Make sure that you did not mistype or broke configuration files.
+Just configuration typo is not worth of opening bug report.

+4. Open new issue with [bug report template][bug-report-template].
+Remove all comments and put all necessary information according to the fields.

+	You have to fill at least the following fields:

 	- **Description**

 		Clear description of the problem you encountered.

 	- **Steps to reproduce**

 		Exact steps to reproduce the problem.

 	- **System information**

 		Just post output of the `termux-info`.

-Please do not post bug reports until you sure that your Termux installation is consistent and up-to-date and configuration files do not contain typos.
+Please note that you should not expect that your problem will be solved immediately.

 ## Package requests

 Project [unstable-packages] does not accept package requests.
 Please submit them to [termux-packages] instead.
+Though, if you submit a good package, your request still may be processed.

 ## Pull requests

-Pull requests are processed individually.
-But in any case, all pull requests should comply with the following restrictions:

-- Your changes should not break existing stuff.
+It is expected that pull request you are submitting is a bugfix or improvement.
+Package implementations are not accepted here same as package requests.
+Exceptions are only when package is moved from another repository.

+1. Before opening a pull request, make sure there no other pull requests similar to yours.

+2. Make sure that your changes do not break existing stuff and do not violate our coding practices and formatting guidelines (see [termux-packages/docs][termux-packages-docs]).

-- Your scripts should not use `su` or `sudo` commands, perform undesirable actions like creating or deleting files outside of build environment directories.
+3. Make sure that your changes do not introduce code that perform undesirable actions like using `su` or `sudo` commands or modifying files outside of the build directories.

-Also, you may take a look on our documentation in [termux-packages/docs][termux-packages-docs].
+When you opened a pull request, repository maintainers should review it.
+In review process you may be requested to apply additional changes.
+If you will not do this, maintainers always can modify or close your pull request if necessary.

 [termux-packages]: <https://github.com/termux/termux-packages>
 [termux-packages-docs]: <https://github.com/termux/termux-packages/tree/master/docs>